 Imagine a 90-year-old man named Jerry.
 He’s a sharp and thorough gentleman, so naturally, he locked down his estate plan years ago.
-His has it all — the will, the trusts, the healthcare directives, the powers of attorney, you name it.
+He has it all — the will, the trusts, the healthcare directives, the powers of attorney, you name it.
 Attorneys, financial planners, and family members have all reviewed his documents, and they’ve approved.
 No stone is still unturned.

 One day, Jerry dies.
-His family mourns the loss but celebrates a life well lived, taking comfort in knowing that his affairs have already been comprehensively disposed of.
+His family mourns the loss but celebrates a life well-lived, taking comfort in knowing that his affairs have already been comprehensively disposed of.

 And then the tax bill comes.
 Tens of thousands of dollars are due.
 How?

 That’s the real-life situation that one financial planner describes in this month’s Christian Science Monitor.
 As it turns out, all those eagle eyes missed a glaring loophole that left Jerry (not his real name) susceptible to some serious income tax.
 It probably didn’t help that several relevant laws had changed since the last time Jerry updated his plan, and those changes may have had an adverse impact on his account.